mehtajinesh/GCP-Data-Engineer-Path/module-3-modernize-data-lake-data-warehouse/02-building-a-data-lake/part-4-secure-cloud-storage.md

 # Securing Cloud Storage

 - Two methods
-  - IAM
+  - IAM (Identity Access Management)
-  - Access Lists
+  - Access Control Lists

 ## IAM

 - Set at the bucket level and is applied uniform across all objects within a bucket

-## Access Lists
+## Access Control Lists (ACL)

-- Can be applied at an individual bucket level or objects level
+- Can be applied at a bucket level or an individual objects level
 - provides more fine-grained access control

-## Roles and ACL Lists
+## Roles from IAM

-- Bucket Level: Reader, Writer, Owner and Set ACL Policy
+- Bucket Level Roles: Reader, Writer, Owner and Set ACL Policy
-- Project Level: Create or Delete Bucket
+- Project Level Roles: Create or Delete Bucket
 - When creating bucket, we have option to disable ACP List and use IAM Only
 - ACL Lists are enabled by default